h8d13/grur/README.md

 >[!NOTE]
 > You can use `grimaur fetch <package>` to inspect `PKGBUILD` and source code before manually installing using `makepkg` or similar.

-> Or even see it directly: `python grimaur inspect brave-bin --target PKGBUILD` Also accepts: `SRCINFO`
+Even see it directly: `python grimaur inspect brave-bin --target PKGBUILD` Also accepts: `SRCINFO`

 ### Inspect & Install & Remove Packages
 - `grimaur inspect <package> --full` Shows full depends